JahongLiu/Large-Distributed-System-AI-Agent/README.md

 #  Expanded Bookstore

 ## Overview
-Architected an Expanded Bookstore to explore design challenges and trade-offs
+I'm not a master of the every tech stack, but I just architected this large system to explore design challenges and trade-offs.

 ## Docs
 https://docs.google.com/document/d/1WndXqDR-drMV2vJBGzGJUmWAJhcbBfQ4EeXkIVy9f3A/edit